-WHEN YOU ARRIVE please park in front of the Boiler Room for check-in.
-It will be open starting at 2:00 pm on Friday.
+WHEN YOU ARRIVE please go to the Boiler Room for check-in.
+Registration will be open starting at 2:00 pm on Friday.
 PLEASE DO NOT GO INTO THE MAIN OFFICE OF HALIBURTON FOREST, unless you have reserved accommodations or a private campsite.